Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 `gpu.queue_groups`, which contains the supported queues for creating and managing different resources.

-Above representation of Queue Family is very different than actual Vulkan Queue Family, which you can see in any Linux OS.
+Above representation is for `Metal` GPU driver in MacOS, which is very different than actual
+Vulkan Queue Family, which you can see in any Linux OS.

-Do not get confused with the following log, as it differs from system to system.
+Do not get confused with the above log, as it differs from system to system.
 Following is a representation of all `adapter.queue_families` (on Linux for Vulkan Backend).